 Beige, golden, caramel, strawberry

-Your eyes are easier to analyze and you can tell right from looking at them that if they are blue or green they are cool toned.
+Your eyes are easier to analyze because you can tell right from looking at them that if they are grey, blue, or green they are cool toned.
 Eyes that are hazel or brown are warm toned and will be accentuated best with warmer shades of hair color.